ucan-wg/ucan-http-bearer-token/README.md

 # 0. Abstract

 [User-Controlled Authorization Network (UCAN)](https://github.com/ucan-wg/spec) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
-This document describes the protocol for transmitting UCAN credential chains over HTTP headers, signalling that some tokens have been cached, requesting more CIDs, and failure states.
+This document describes a protocol for transmitting UCAN credential chains over HTTP headers, signalling that UCANs have been cached, requesting more UCANs, and failure states.

 ## Language